AFGHANISTAN

 Refugees, Internally Displaced Persons (IDPs), and Human Rights

-The ongoing wars in Afghanistan have led to the displacement of a large portion of its population, many of whom have yet to return.
+The ongoing wars in Afghanistan have led to the displacement of a large portion of its population.
 There are estimated to be at least 3.5 million IDPs (est. 2021) within the country, with the majority being women and children.
 There are also 2.6 million registered Afghan refugees in the world, of whom 2.2 million are registered in Pakistan alone, with many others located in Iran.
-In light of the events of August 2021, this number has risen and has been difficult for the United Nations and human rights watchdogs to estimate.
+In light of the events of August 2021, this number has risen and been difficult for the United Nations and human rights watchdogs to estimate.
 The perennial situation has also created chronic poverty and food insecurity.

 Corruption

-Police corruption has become a significant problem for everyday Afghans.
-Afghans can expect to face extortion not only from groups like the Taliban, but also police and security forces.
-Bribes, abuse, and collusion with militants are standard practices in law enforcement, which has made the population distrustful of the government, a fact that the Taliban tries to exploit to gain support.
+Police corruption has increased exponentially causing Afghans to face extortion by groups like the Taliban, police, and security forces.
+Bribes, abuse, and collusion with militants are standard practices in law enforcement.
+The Taliban continues to exploit the fact that citizens distrust the government to gain support.

 Territorial Disputes

-Pakistan has sent troops to some areas in Afghanistan to secure its border and control illegal cross-border activities and prevent the crossing of terrorists into their country.
-There have been some disputes surrounding Pakistan’s encroachments on Afghan territory, but most conflicts have been dealt with diplomatically.
-Afghan, Pakistani, and coalition forces, consisting of military from various NATO allies, have periodically met to clarify borders, and since 2014 they have met to discuss collaboration on counterterrorism efforts, particularly against the Taliban.
-In June 2017, military officials in Pakistan announced that they would be proceeding with a long-stalled plan to build a fence and heighten security measures along the 1,500 mile border with Afghanistan, beginning with the mountainous, semi-autonomous tribal regions of Khyber-Pakhtunkhwa province in the north and gradually extending the work south through the lawless desert badlands of Baluchistan province.
+To secure its border and control illegal cross-border activities, Pakistan sent troops to various areas in Afghanistan.
+Disputes surrounding Pakistan’s encroachments on Afghan territory have been dealt with diplomatically.
+Afghan, Pakistani, and militants from various NATO allies, have clarified borders, and have facilitated discussions since 2014 to collaborate on counterterrorism efforts against the Taliban.
+In June 2017, military officials in Pakistan announced that they will proceed with building a fence and heighten security measures along the 1,500 mile border with Afghanistan.
 As of August 3, 2021, the fence is 90% complete, with plans to finish the project by the end of the year.

 The poppy trade is cause for concern for many surrounding countries, not least Russia and former Soviet states such as Uzbekistan.
 The opiates which stem from the poppy are smuggled from Afghanistan through Central Asia before ending up in Russia (more in the Economy section).